The Fantasy Trip: TFT RPG

-Metagaming also published a total of eight "MicroQuests" adventures for The Fantasy Trip.
-These inexpensive adventures allowed for group or solitary play.
-More traditional RPG modules were also released, including Tollenkar's Lair, a traditional dungeon crawl adventure published in 1980, and Warrior Lords of Darok and Forest Lords of Dihad, published in 1982 for The Land Beyond the Mountains campaign setting in partnership with Gamelords.
+Metagaming published several adventure for TFT, including The Warrior-Lords of Darok and The Forest-Lords of Dihad, published in 1982 for The Land Beyond the Mountains campaign setting in partnership with Gamelords.
 The Thieves' World licensed campaign setting, published by Chaosium in 1981, also included character statistics and notes for use with TFT.

 Two Metagaming-published magazines, The Space Gamer and Interplay featured TFT material, including designer notes, setting expansions, and alternate rules.